Blog

 Access and refresh token lifetimes with the extended scope

-If you request an access token on May 15, the access token will be valid for eight hours and the refresh token will get an extended lifetime until June 15.
-On May 16 the refresh token will have 30 more days of life and the user will not be required to log in.
+Requesting an access token on May 25 (using the refresh token) will be valid for eight hours.
+The refresh token will have an extended lifetime until June 25.
+On May 25, the refresh token will have 30 additional days of life, and the user will not be required to authenticate through the UI.

 The easiest way to think of this is that, if you specify the extended scope, every time a refresh token is used, its life will be extended by 30 days.